 However, the coming trends in programming can be seen in something else – the fastest growing new languages.
 Here too, the “State of the Octoverse” report provides an overview.
 With an increase of 532 % within one year, “Dart” is in first place.
 It is followed by “Rust” with 235 % and “HCL” with 213 % in the USA.

 In addition, a trend towards statically typed languages can be observed.
-This is based on the security and interoperability of fonts: The “Rust”, “Kotlin” and “TypeScript” communities are still growing rapidly.
+This is based on the security and interoperability of fonts: The “Rust”, “Kotlin” and “TypeScript” communities are still growing rapidly on programming languages ranking.

 In retrospect, the languages that cover a wide range of uses and enable compatibility with other languages show a high degree of consistency over time.
 And the more constant a language is, the higher the confidence of the users in it.
 Nevertheless, more and more new languages will be added at an ever increasing rate in the future.
 It remains to be seen how these will establish themselves in the long term and what international fan base they will attract.